opensafely-core/ehrql/docs/contracts/reference.md

 This page will be a reference for OpenSAFELY Contracts.

-It is likely that much or all of this content will be automatically generated from the [Data Builder contracts code](https://github.com/opensafely-core/ehrql/tree/main/ehrql/contracts).
+It is likely that much or all of this content will be automatically generated from the [ehrQL contracts code](https://github.com/opensafely-core/ehrql/tree/main/ehrql/contracts).